What every best Bread Machines has:

 Delivers consistently good results over the long term.
 Although the low price tag might lead you to expect otherwise, the Sunbeam 5891 earns high performance marks from reviewers.
-We see this across the board, from very experienced cooks who say this does just as well as much more expensive machines, and newbies who are thrilled at being able to make their own bread so successfully.
+We see this across the board, from very experienced cooks who say it does just as well as much more expensive machines, and newbies who are thrilled at being able to make their own bread so successfully.
 Most say it consistently makes great bread, with a nice crust, even textures and delicious results.
 The one complaint we saw over and over was that the recipe book is terrible, that the recipes make no sense and the results aren't good.
-Instead, knowledgeable reviewers suggest buying a bread machine recipe book from Betty Crocker or Better Homes and Gardens.
+Instead, knowledgeable reviewers suggest buying a dedicated bread machine recipe book.

 A basic, intuitive machine.
 A number of reviewers say they bought the Sunbeam 5891 because they saw reviews that said it's one of the easiest machines for a beginner to use, and that their experience proved that to be true.
 They say set up is simple and the instructions are easy to follow, but the machine is so intuitive, you don't really even need them.
 Several users say it's basically fool proof and made a good loaf of bread even when they weren't sure they did it properly.
 It's also reported as very easy to clean.
 One interesting finding: Quite a few highly experienced bakers buy this machine just to use for kneading dough, to save them the time and elbow grease.
 Then they shape, proof and bake it by hand.
 One expert reviewer says this works better than her pricier machines with thicker doughs.

-In more than 220 reviews, the Sunbeam 5891earns an overall average of 4.2 stars out of 5, with 85 percent saying they would recommend it.
+In nearly 400 reviews, the Sunbeam 5891 earns a 4.3 star rating.
 Owners say it's a great value and they love its simplicity and consistent results.
 There are a few scattered complaints of dough not mixing thoroughly, but not enough to consider that a drawback.